Guide to Expeditions

 This Expedition retraces the historic research that established the relationship between redshift and distance in galaxies.
 Students use an SQL query to retrieve the data needed to construct a color-magnitude diagram from the Abell cluster of galaxies, revealing the 1936 redshift-magnitude relationship from Hubble and Humason’s ground-breaking paper.

-Hubble Diagram
+The Hubble Diagram

 The idea that we live in an expanding universe is one of the most unexpected and important discoveries of 20th century physical science.
 For tens of thousands of years, everyone, including astronomers, had assumed that the universe was a stable, unchanging stage on which astronomical events played themselves out.
 But in the 1910s and 1920s, several physicists and astronomers made several discoveries that defied easy explanation.
 These discoveries started to come together in the late 1920s, and finally in 1929, an astronomer named Edwin Hubble published a paper that helped to explain these results.
 In this project, students will retrace Hubble’s steps, seeing the same bizarre phenomena that he saw, and discover for themselves that the universe is expanding.
-For more information, see our detailed teaching guide.

 Quasars